-Prednisone is a synthetic corticosteroid used particularly for its anti-inflammatory effects.
-Prednisone’s ability to target many pathways in the inflammation process makes it the standard treatment for a wide variety of diseases.
-But, prednisone use can cause severe side effects.
-Read on to learn more and discover the natural alternatives.
+Prednisone is a corticosteroid used for its anti-inflammatory effects.
+Its ability to target many pathways in the inflammation process makes it the standard treatment for a wide variety of diseases.
+Read on to learn more.

 What is Prednisone?

-Prednisone is a drug used to suppress the immune system and decrease inflammation.
-Prednisone can be taken alone or as part of a treatment plan with other drugs.
-Prednisone is available in the following forms:
+Prednisone is a corticosteroid drug that suppresses the immune system and decreases inflammation.
+It can be taken alone or as part of a treatment plan with other drugs.
+The available forms include :

-- Delayed release tablet (starts to act only after 4-6 hours) [R]
+- Delayed-release tablet (starts to act only after 4-6 hours)

 - Intensol (prednisone solution)